 Now let’s consider just how princess-intensive these years actually were.
 We don’t know much about Snow White’s back story, beyond the death of her parents and the usurping of power by her evil stepmother.
 We do know, though, that she marries her prince around age 14/15.
 That means she was in a dual royalty position starting at, say, 15 years old.
 She’s the oldest of the princesses, too.
 If she was 14 in 1937, then her birth year is 1923.
 If she’s still considered to be alive and well, that’s an impressive 93 year-long reign as of 2016.

-Ariel, Jasmine, and Merida all spent their youths being somewhat distracted from – or intentionally rejecting – their princess upbringings.
+Ariel, Jasmine, Merida, and Moana all spent their youths being somewhat distracted from – or intentionally rejecting – their princess upbringings.
 Ariel is swimming all over the place without concern for her princess obligations, like showing up on time and singing with all of her sisters.
 She really didn’t seem to have many royal demands, but of the few she had, she didn’t meet ’em.
 Jasmine is taking off and literally pretending to be homeless just to avoid the stifling nature of her royal upbringing.
 And Merida is mostly shooting arrows and playing with her brothers, much to her mother’s chagrin.
+Moana actually is very focused on her responsibilities, but only as she defines them – not her parents.
 I think this clearly demonstrates how Snow White has the most years of princess experience.
 Even if we factor in the others who became royal upon marriage, they were older when they wed, and they haven’t “lived” as long as Snow White.
 Case closed!

 So Ariel has the biggest princess crew, and Snow White has the most years of princess experience.
 But can we really disregard the others without accounting for other characteristics – especially when some may be more relevant?